 If you don’t have pine nuts on hand, I am pretty sure raw walnuts would also be delicious.

-- 1 eggplant, cut diagonally into ¼-inch thick slices (try to buy organic eggplant if possible)
+- 1 eggplant, cut diagonally into 1/4-inch thick slices

-- 2 zucchini, cut diagonally into ¼-inch slices (try to buy organic zucchini if possible)
+- 2 zucchini, cut diagonally into 1/4-inch slices

 - Freshly ground black pepper, to taste

-- 3 slices whole grain bread (I like sprouted Food for Life brand)
+- 3 slices whole grain gluten free bread

 - 1 cup pine nuts